 - They’re usually dead end since there’s not many future prospects besides managing other teachers

-Always make sure to screen potential academies on Dave’s ESL Cafe.
+Always make sure to screen potential academies on Dave’s ESL Cafe or Reddit.
 Just type in the name of the hagwon you plan to work at in the forum and see if anything turns up.

 What other types of English teaching jobs are there besides hagwons?

 There are after school programs that run from 1 p.m. to 6 p.m.
 These are sponsored by the government and generally have better working conditions than hagwons.

 You can also teach phone English now, although the hourly rate can be relatively low.
 The pay ranges from $10 to $40 per hour depending on whether you’re willing to do video calls and your level of experience.
 But what you give up in income, you gain in the ability to work in your pajamas.